Nageswar-Sahoo/Computer-Vision-Project/S5/README.md

     1 - Changes done:

-        1 - IMAGE AUGMENTATION can help us generate more data set , hence we have added rotation to the image
+        1 - Image augmentation can help us generate more data set , hence we have added rotation to the image
         2 - Try LR Scheduler to Achive High Accuracy